 Direction of sound

 Your ears transmit sound waves to the brain, and having an ear on each side of the head makes it easier for us to determine where the sound is coming from.
 Sometimes referred to as localization, having two ears allows you to pinpoint the origin of sounds in your environment, such as finding where the siren is coming from when you're driving in a car.
 This is also known as "directional hearing."

 With two ears, you are able to hear sounds clearly from both directions.
-You may be able to hear up to four times better with two ears than you would with one.
-Just for starters, hearing properly from only one side of the body limits the amount of sound that you could hear clearly from the other side.
+Hearing properly from only one side of the body limits the amount of sound that you could hear clearly from the other side.
 This limits the range from which you can understand and comprehend noises.

 When you are in a social situation, two ears make it easier to hear sounds.
 If you have to struggle to hear people talking around you, chances are you will not be very relaxed in these environments.
 Having two ears compared with one increases the range which you are able to hear from 180 to 360 degrees.